sptrakesh/mongo-service/README.md

 The `document` represents the specification for the *index* to be created.
 Additional options for the index (such as *unique*) can be specified via the optional `options` sub-document.

+### Document Response
+Create, update and delete actions only return some meta information about the action that was performed.
+The assumption is that caller already has all the document information needed, and there is no need for the service to return that information.

+The `retrieve` action of course returns the results of executing the *database query* encapsulated in the `document` property of the request payload.
+The following document model is returned as the response:
+* `error` - A `string` value in case an error was encountered as a result of executing the *query*.
+Caller should always check for existence of this property.
+* `result` - A *BSON document* that is returned if the *query* included an `_id` property.
+In such a case it is assumed that the query is a lookup for a single document.
+* `results` - A *BSON array* with *document(s)* that were retrieved from the database for the *query*.

+### Options
+Options specified in the request payload are parsed into the appropriate `option` document for the specified `action`.

 ### Limitation
 At present only documents with **BSON ObjectId** `_id` is supported.